Table of Contents

 Step Two: Pre-Visit Summary Dashboard

 Synthesizing Information: Before patient visits, physicians spend hours combing through patient histories for information relevant to the case.
-Fine-tuned AI agents have the capability to pull out critical information from the patient chart, such as relevant family history or recent irregular lab results and display it in an easy to read, digestible manner.
+Fine-tuned AI agents can pull out critical information from the patient chart, such as relevant family history or recent irregular lab results, and display it in an easy-to-read, digestible manner.
+This is one of the clearest AI in healthcare use cases, turning scattered chart data into a focused pre-visit snapshot.
 Having the entirety of the relevant details available in a single place can save time and frustration.

 Improving Billing: According to the American Academy of Family Physicians in 2016, many clinics miss key billing codes that could increase revenue.
-Examples include billing for Transitional Care Management, Chronic Care Management, and Advance Care Planning.
+Examples include billing for Transitional Care Management, Chronic Care Management, and Advanced Care Planning.
 The pre-visit summary can offer physicians suggested additional services to bill for that may be relevant to the case, ensuring that the physician has a conversation with the patient about these services during the visit.
+With the right rules, AI agents in healthcare can highlight likely billable services without replacing clinical judgment.

 Step Three: Visit Scribing and SOAP Note Generation

 SOAP Note Generation: Clinicians spend anywhere from 25 to 47 minutes transferring notes and orders to the chart for each patient, according to the American Medical Association in 2024.
 SOAP notes (Subjective, Objective, Assessment, Plan) are the standard format for writing patient notes.
-By summarizing the visit transcript through key word search, agents can generate SOAP notes and transfer them directly to the EHR.
+By summarizing the visit transcript through a key keyword search, agents can generate SOAP notes and transfer them directly to the EHR.
+These documentation workflows are classic AI use cases for healthcare, reducing late-night charting and incomplete notes.

 Step Four: Post-Visit Follow Ups and Billing

 Answering and Making Administrative Calls: Many clinics offer a messaging or calling service to address patient questions after hours.
-Instead of requiring a receptionist handling these calls, a voice AI agent can answer these calls and alert the physician on call if relevant.
+Instead of requiring a receptionist to handle these calls, a voice AI agent can answer these calls and alert the physician on call if relevant.
+In this context, healthcare AI agents extend coverage beyond office hours while still scaling only the cases that truly need a clinician.

-Improving Billing: To ensure CPT codes are documented for each billable service, either providers, administrative staff, or medical coders need to correctly document services in the EHR.
+Improving Billing: To ensure CPT codes are documented for each billable service, either providers, administrative staff, or medical coders need to document services in the EHR correctly.
 Leveraging input from the care provider, AI agents can correctly bill for services provided during the appointment.
-What’s critical here is how time sensitive billing can be.
+What’s critical here is how time-sensitive billing can be.
 If a service is not billed within a few days, it may not generate revenue for the clinic.
+For revenue cycle teams, this is a powerful AI use case in healthcare, catching missed codes before claims go out the door.

 What does Execution Look Like

-This seems like a lot of different use cases.
+This is alot of different use cases.
 The good news?
 ParatusHealth’s EHR-integrated platform offers a solution at every step outlined above in just one packaged service.
+By combining these capabilities, coordinated AI agents for advancing healthcare give clinics a single, cohesive system instead of scattered tools.
 Book a demo here.